EMISSIONS ABATEMENT

 Each year, on 24th October, the International Day against Climate Change is commemorated.
 It is a date established by the United Nations (UN) to raise awareness about the effects of climate change and the serious consequences caused by global warming.
 On the occasion...

-Tecam Renews its Partnership with AEQT Association, Strengthening its Commitment to Sustainable Solutions for the Chemical Industry in Spain
+Tecam Renews its Membership with AEQT, Reinforcing its Commitment to a More Sustainable Chemical Industry

-Tecam, a leading expert in emissions abatement and waste valorization for the chemical industry, proudly announces its membership renewal with the Association of Chemical Companies of Tarragona (AEQT in Spanish).
-This membership further solidifies its dedication to...
+Tecam, a leading expert in emissions abatement and waste valorization solutions for the chemical industry, is pleased to announce the renewal of its membership with the Association of Chemical Companies of Tarragona (AEQT).
+This renewed commitment reflects Tecam’s...